-Joss brings a wealth of experience within the substance use field in both front line treatment settings and within policy and project management functions.
-She has led on the development and implementation of national good practice projects influencing both local and national structures to improve the support available for vulnerable groups.
+Joss brings a wealth of experience within the substance misuse field in both front line treatment settings and within policy and project management functions.
+She has led on the development and implementation of national good practice projects, influencing both local and national structures to improve the support available for vulnerable groups.

 Specialist Project Manager, Social Exclusion

 Liz has been with the Trust for 18 years working in our Brain Injury Rehabilitation Trust and community-based services and more recently with our Social Exclusion team.
 Liz is currently managing a Linkworker service within an adult male prison and heading up the new pilot project in adult female prison HMP Drake Hall.

 Mike leads the Foundation's research projects in brain injury and provides brain injury consultancy for service development and support initiatives.
 He is a world renowned expert in brain injury rehabilitation with 40 years clinical experience.
 Until December 2013, he was Director of Clinical Services at The Disabilities Trust.
 He is a former Chair of the BPS Division of Neuropsychology and was an Honorary Professor of Psychology at The University of Swansea.

 Sara provides her expertise in research design and practice to the Foundation.
 She has been instrumental in preparing the Foundation's brain injury research for publication in peer reviewed journals.
 Sara is a Chartered Psychologist who started her career in Portugal before moving to England where she completed a Masters in Cognitive Neuropsychology and a PhD investigating the relationship between language and cognition.